 OpenERP Installation in Ubuntu 12.04LTS

-sudo apt-get update sudo apt-get dist-upgrade |
+sudo apt-get dist-upgrade

 Add an openerp user to own and run the application.

-sudo adduser --system --home=/opt/openerp --group openerp |
+sudo adduser --system --home=/opt/openerp --group openerp

 Note that a “home” of /opt/openerp has been specified, this is where the OpenERP server code will reside and is created automatically by the command above.

-Install postgresql
+Install PostgreSQL

-sudo apt-get install postgresql |
+sudo apt-get install postgresql

-Switch to postgres user to create database
+Switch to postgres user to create the database

-sudo su - postgres |
+sudo su - postgres

 Now create database

-createuser --createdb --username postgres --no-createrole --no-superuser --pwprompt openerp |
+createuser --createdb --username postgres --no-createrole --no-superuser --pwprompt openerp

-Provide password when prompted.
+Provide a password when prompted.

 Type exit to switch user.

-exit |
+exit

-Install required python dependencies
+Install required Python dependencies

-sudo apt-get install python-dateutil python-docutils python-feedparser python-gdata python-jinja2 python-ldap python-libxslt1 python-lxml python-mako python-mock python-openid python-psycopg2 python-psutil python-pybabel python-pychart python-pydot python-pyparsing python-reportlab python-simplejson python-tz python-unittest2 python-vatnumber python-vobject python-webdav python-werkzeug python-xlwt python-yaml python-zsi |
+sudo apt-get install python-dateutil python-docutils python-feedparser python-gdata python-jinja2 python-ldap python-libxslt1 python-lxml python-mako python-mock python-openid python-psycopg2 python-psutil python-pybabel python-pychart python-pydot python-pyparsing python-reportlab python-simplejson python-tz python-unittest2 python-vatnumber python-vobject python-webdav python-werkzeug python-xlwt python-yaml python-zsi

 Download openerp 7.0